Topics included in this article:

 |

-- Initiated - If an Alert Submission Delay is set, the user will see a countdown timer, and have the option to Dismiss the alert, Escalate the alert to the alarm monitoring service, save the clip, share the clip, pause/snooze and report a false positive.
+- Initiated - If an Alert Submission Delay is set, the user will see a countdown timer, and have the option to Dismiss the alert, Escalate the alert to the alarm monitoring service, save the clip, share the clip, pause/snooze or report a false positive.

-- Escalated - This state signifies the monitoring service should begin or has begun emergency protocols such as, reaching out to emergency contacts and alerting local authorities.
+- Escalated - This state signifies the monitoring service should begin or has begun emergency protocols such as reaching out to emergency contacts and alerting local authorities.
 In the picture below, a threat case timeline for when events happened is displayed.

 - Dismissed - This state signifies that a user intercepted the threat case before it was sent to the monitoring service and verified that there was no threat present.